gen2thomas/gobrail/docs/breadboard_controller/README.md

 ## Using breadboards to get in touch

 Playing around with breadboards is very nice.
 It reduces the need of soldering to a minimum or zero (when using pinout boards for terminals).
 To startup quickly there are some breadboard schematics in the documentation folders.
 So buy some breadboards and startup prototyping your model railroad.
+Some examples can be found in folder "docs/breadboard_controller".

+#### Notes for all example breadboards

+The board named "Turnout-Simulation Board" is just to show the basic internal wiring of a magnetic turnout drive and is not needed in reality.

+Address pins A0-A5 are "H" by internal pull-up resistors.
+Feel free to add wires from pins 1, 2, 3, 9, 11, 12 to GND for adjust the I2C address to your needs.

 **Attention:** Protect your devices by removing the main power plug (18-20V=) during startup and before shutdown.
 Disregard may lead to destruction of your devices, especially your magnetic coils.

-#### Example "type2_2turnout_4optocouplers"
-This operates 2 turnouts with active feedback to controller using the inputs.
-Two boards are required, a basic "Type 2" board and an additional breadboard for wiring opto-couplers.
-The third board is just to show the basic internal wiring of a magnetic turnout drive.
-The plan show the principle, but make not much sense without an additional "Type 2" board for at least one key to switch the "Turnout1".
-"Turnout2" is connected to state of "Turnout1" by using the feedback "S1rt" and will follow the position of "Turnout1" automatically.
->The LED's can be also used as signal (red/green).
-Address pins A0-A5 are "H" by internal pull-up resistors.
-Feel free to add wires from pins 1, 2, 3, 9, 11, 12 to GND for adjust the I2C address to your needs.

 ## Comparison I2C and proprietary hardware
 #### I2C

 Advantage
 * old and well known standard
 * with small improvements suitable for long range and high speed (fast mode ... ultra fast mode)